He's back! Alaphilippe takes emotional win at Tour de France - WHIZ News

-NICE, France (AP) — France’s fastest showman on two wheels is back making a splash at the Tour de France and once again wearing the iconic yellow jersey.
+NICE, France (AP) — Julian Alaphilippe is back making a splash at the Tour de France and once again wearing the iconic yellow jersey.

 A final burst of acceleration timed with precision enabled Alaphilippe to shake two pursuers and hold off the main pack of riders furiously gaining ground on the finishing straight.

-Alaphilippe kissed his finger and raised it to the sky as he crossed the line, an apparent tribute to his recently deceased father.
+Deprived of wins since his feats that enchanted French fans last summer, Alaphilippe kissed his finger and raised it to the sky as he crossed the line, a tribute to his father who died in June.

 The stage win, his fifth in four Tours, will anchor his status as a darling of French cycling fans, conquered by his thrilling riding at last year’s edition, when he held the race lead for 14 days.